Contracts for Ruby

 Supposing you don't want contract failures to become exceptions.
 You run a popular website, and when there's a contract exception you would rather log it and continue than throw an exception and break your site.

-contracts.ruby provides a failure_callback that gets called when a contract fails.
-By monkeypatching failure_callback, you can customize the behavior of contracts.ruby.
+contracts.ruby provides a failure callback that gets called when a contract fails.
 For example, here we log every failure instead of raising an error:

 end

-failure_msg is a function that prints out information about the failure. failure_callback takes a hash with the following values:
+failure_msg is a function that prints out information about the failure.
+Your failure callback gets a hash with the following values:

 {